johnnyelwailer/openlayers/WEBGPU_STATUS.md

 - **Auto pipeline layout sensitivity**: Shaders are built with `layout: 'auto'`, so unused bindings are omitted by WebGPU.
 Binding logic currently relies on scanning WGSL source for `vars[...]` / `props[...]`.
 This is pragmatic but fragile if shader codegen changes.

 ### Performance considerations
-- **Bind group churn**: Bind groups are created inside render loops (per buffer set).
-Caching bind groups keyed by pipeline + bound resources would reduce CPU overhead on frame-to-frame redraw.
+- **Bind group churn**: Bind groups are now cached per buffer set; remaining churn is mostly limited to pipeline/resource changes (e.g. texture changes) rather than per-frame redraw.
-- **Per-update allocations**: `updateStyle()`/`featureProperties.update()` allocate fresh `Float32Array` records per update.
-For high-frequency feature updates, this may cause avoidable GC churn; consider pooling or reusing scratch arrays.
+- **Per-update allocations**: Style/props update paths now reuse scratch `Float32Array` instances; remaining allocations are dominated by user expressions/resolvers rather than the renderer’s buffer upload scaffolding.
-- **Memory scaling**: `featureProperties` scales as `featureCount * propCount * 16 bytes` (vec4f per property slot) and is allocated whenever `propCount > 0`.
-If many distinct `get()` properties are referenced, memory can grow quickly; avoid allocating/binding `props` unless a compiled shader actually needs it.
+- **Memory scaling**: `featureProperties` scales as `featureCount * propCount * 32 bytes` (two `vec4f` slots per property: scalar + color) and is allocated only when WGSL expressions need it (e.g. filters/expressions), not for CPU-only `get()` style fields.
+If many distinct `get()` properties are referenced, memory can still grow quickly.

 ## 7. WebGL → WebGPU Port Completeness Audit